The Gretsch 6120 was an instant classic from the day it was introduced in 1955. To many players, it is the definitive Gretsch guitar.

 This clean specimen was built in Tokyo's acclaimed Terada facility in 2011.
-It is in superb condition, totally original, without cracks or any other structural issues.
-It has some light buckle worming on the back, but nothing through the lacquer.
-There is no binding rot, which can be a problem on older models.
+It is in superb condition, totally original, without modifications or any issues.
+There are no marks or blemishes anywhere.
+And there is no binding rot, which can be a problem on older models.

-The original frets are in great condition with 95% life remaining, and the metal hardware has retained its gleam.
+The original frets are in great condition with no wear showing, and the gold hardware has retained its gleam.

 This Gretsch Chet Atkins has its original factory installed FilterTron humbucking pickups which sound fantastic.
 All controls are clean and quiet and the original Grover tuners work perfectly.
 The action is smooth and low over a comfy, gentle D profile neck.